MicrosoftDocs/windows-powershell-docs/docset/windows/msdtc/test-dtc.md

 - Checks whether the two computers can ping each other.
 - Checks whether a transaction can be propagated between the two computers.

-To run this cmdlet, you must first enable the firewall rule for WMI on both computers by using the Netsh utility.
-Run the following command:
+To run this cmdlet, you must first enable the firewall rule for Distributed Transaction Coordinator on both computers by using the Netsh utility run the following command:

-`netsh advfirewall firewall set rule group="Windows Management Instrumentation (WMI)" new enable=yes`
+`netsh advfirewall firewall set rule group="Distributed Transaction Coordinator" new enable=yes`

-For more information, see [The Netsh Command-Line Utility](https://technet.microsoft.com/library/cc785383.aspx) (https://technet.microsoft.com/library/cc785383.aspx) in the TechNet library.
+For more information, see [Netsh Command Syntax, Contexts, and Formatting](https://docs.microsoft.com/en-us/windows-server/networking/technologies/netsh/netsh-contexts).

+To enable the rule using PowerShell run the following command:

+`Enable-NetFirewallRule -DisplayGroup "Distributed Transaction Coordinator"`

 ## EXAMPLES

-### Example 1: Test MSDTC on the local comptuter
+### Example 1: Test MSDTC on the local computer
 ```
 PS C:\> Test-Dtc -LocalComputerName "$env:COMPUTERNAME" -Verbose
 VERBOSE: ": Firewall rule for "RPC Endpoint Mapper" is enabled."